Pratik-Github1/storeapi-mybizz/README.md

 # Products API - Django REST Framework

 A lightweight and optimized Product Management API built with Django and DRF.
-Supports complete CRUD operations along with filtering, pagination, and bulk deletion features.
+Supports complete CRUD operations along with filtering, pagination, bulk deletion, and external product import.

 ---

 ## Features

 * Create new products
 * Retrieve a list of products with search and filters
 * Retrieve product details
 * Update product information
 * Delete single or multiple products
+* Bulk import products from external API
 * Clean and consistent response structure

 ---